Amory Houghton: Scouting

 Houghton received the Silver Buffalo Award in 1945 and served as the national president of the Boy Scouts of America from 1946 to 1951.
 He served on the World Scout Committee of the World Organization of the Scout Movement from 1949 to 1955.
 He was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, in 1955.

 Personal life

 In 1921, Houghton was married to Laura DeKay Richardson (d.
 2003), the daughter of James Richardson of Providence, Rhode Island.
 During his time as ambassador, his wife was referred to L'Ambassadrice Souriante (the Smiling Ambassadress) by the Herald Tribune.
-Together, they were the parents of five children, three sons and two daughters, including:
+Together, they were the parents of five children, three sons and two daughters: